jeanNyil/redhat-ceq-demos/README.md

-## Red Hat build of Quarkus Camel Examples
+## Red Hat Camel Extensions for Quarkus Examples

 This repository contains examples of _Apache Camel Quarkus_ projects to demonstrate various features.